AshishDara/CreatorHub-Video-Social-Media-Backend-Platform/CreatorHub-Video-Social-Media-Backend-Platform/readme.md

-# YouTube + Twitter Backend
+# CreatorHub-Video-Social-Media-Backend-Platform

 ## Introduction

-This is a ``YOUTUBE + TWITTER`` backend project that covers allmost the functionalities of youtube and also combines the tweet functionality from twitter into it.
+This is a ``CreatorHub-Video-Social-Media-Backend-Platform`` backend project that covers allmost the functionalities of youtube and also combines the tweet functionality from twitter into it.
 Find more about his project in the documentaion below.

 ## Important links